A. Paul's reliance on God's wisdom.

 i.
 "As it is written is not, in this case, the form of quotation, but is rather equivalent to saying, 'To use the language of Scripture.'"
 (Hodge)

 b.
 Eye has not seen: Most people wrongly take the things which God has prepared for those who love Him to mean the things which are waiting for us in heaven.
-While it is true that we cannot comprehend the greatness of heaven, that isn’t what Paul means here, because verse 10 tells us God has revealed them to us through His Spirit.
-This glorious thing is has been revealed by the gospel.
+While it is true that we cannot comprehend the greatness of heaven, that isn't what Paul means here, because 1 Corinthians 2:10 tells us God has revealed them to us through His Spirit.
+This glorious thing has been revealed by the gospel.

 i.
 "These words have been applied to the state of glory in a future world; but certainly they belong to the present state, and express merely the wondrous light, life, and liberty which the Gospel communicates to them that believe in the Lord Jesus Christ in that way which the Gospel itself requires."
 (Clarke)